achimdehnert/Agentic-Workflow-Patterns/src/patterns/task_decomposition/README.md

 4. The coordinator creates tasks for all SubTaskAgents to process their subtasks concurrently.
 5. Each SubTaskAgent:
    - Extracts the document and task from the received message.
-   - Prepares the input for the Language Model (LLM).
    - Calls the LLM to process the subtask.
    - Returns the extraction result as a message.
 6. The coordinator waits for all SubTaskAgents to complete their tasks.